CycloneTechnology/com.cyclone.terminal/README.md

   No DataScope is the default state for a Terminal instance.

 ## Known Deficiencies
-- The fonts embedded in the emulator are not complete (and maybe not correct) for all the VT control sets (currently a single font set is used).
+- The fonts embedded in the emulator are not complete (and maybe not be correct) for all the VT control sets (currently a single font set is used).
   There are classes that will generate the code for creating the images used for each character, these can be found in the com.cyclone.terminal.emulator.font.vt100 package